wsvdmeer/pwnagotchi-plugins/bt-tether-helper/README.md

 - **Active Route Indicator**: Shows which interface (usb0, bnep0, etc.) is currently handling internet traffic
 - **USB Priority Warning**: Alerts when USB connection has priority over Bluetooth (USB typically has lower route metric)

-> **Note:** When USB is connected, internet traffic uses the USB connection by default.
-Bluetooth tethering remains active as a standby connection and takes over automatically when USB is disconnected.
+> **Note:** When multiple network interfaces are available (such as USB, Ethernet, or Bluetooth), internet traffic is always routed through the best available connection by default.
+Typically, the system prioritizes interfaces in this order: Ethernet (`eth0`), USB (`usb0`), then Bluetooth (`bnep0`).
+Bluetooth tethering remains active as a standby connection and will automatically take over if higher-priority connections (like USB or Ethernet) are disconnected.
+You can view the currently active interface and routing details in the web interface's status section.
+This ensures your Pwnagotchi always uses the most reliable and fastest available connection for internet access.

 ### Testing Internet Connectivity